braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/multiple_feeds.md

 platform:
   - Android
   - FireOS
-description: "This reference article covers how to implement multiple Content Card feeds in your Android application."
+description: "This reference article covers how to implement multiple Content Card feeds in your Android or FireOS application."
 channel:
   - content cards